Good Hotel Guide Review

 all year except Christmas, New Year.

-drawing room, dining room, free Wi-Fi, computer available, in-room TV (Freesat), 1½-acre garden (pond, summer house), veranda, parking (garage for motorbikes and bicycles).
+drawing room, dining room, free Wi-Fi, computer available, in-room TV (Freesat), 1½-acre garden (pond, summer house), veranda, parking (garage for motorbikes and bicycles), not suitable for disabled.

 quiet Scottish music at breakfast ‘with guests’ permission’.